 - relate to one or more of Imperial Health Charity’s strategic objectives:

-- To develop the careers and enhance the wellbeing of Trust staff
+- to develop the careers and enhance the wellbeing of staff at Imperial College Healthcare NHS Trust

-- To enable innovation in healthcare within the Trust and the wider health system.
+- to enable innovation in healthcare within Imperial College Healthcare NHS Trust and the wider health system.

 - develop and test innovative approaches to improve health and social care (this includes hospital processes, staff wellbeing, patient safety or patient care)